pvaladares/42cursus-01-Born2BeRoot/README.md

 *Note: The 5.2.20 version - the only one that can be used at 42 - has a [limitation/bug](https://www.virtualbox.org/ticket/18177) with impact on the bonus, since it will not be possible to set a disk with size exactly to 30.8G*
 * Option 1 - Attempt to create the size exactly 30.8G as per the subject
-  * Go to terminal, and still at `sgoinfre` user folder, type `VBoxManage createhd --filename Born2beRoot_DISK_31G54.vdi --size 31540 --format VDI`
+  * Go to terminal, and still at `sgoinfre` user folder, use the [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html) command, type `VBoxManage createhd --filename Born2beRoot_DISK_31G54.vdi --size 31540 --format VDI`
   * Choose `Use an existing virtual hard disk file` and [select the newly created file](img/VM/5.png)
   * [Go to](img/VM/6.png) `Settings` and `Storage`, under `Storage Devices` choose `Empty` and then click on the "CD/Disk" icon on the right of the `Optical Drive` and select option `Choose Virtual Optical Disk File...`; [Select](img/VM/7.png) the debian ISO file that was privously saved on goinfre
 * Option 2 - Just set a size without decimals like 30G (afterall the important thing is to follow the structure from the subject)